samith95/payment-gateway-api/README.md

 - DockerHub access to pull image

 ### How run the api:
-To pull the docker image from DockerHub, please run the below command
+To pull the docker image from DockerHub and start the service on port 8080, please run the below command:
 ```
 docker run --rm -p 8080:8080 sam195/paymentgatewayapi:latest
 ```